silverfs/wikijs-datadump/home.md

 My Wiki.js data-dump is available [here](https://github.com/silverfs/wikijs-datadump).
 </br>
 </br>

-> If you like what you are reading and want something published here (or you want to write it yourself), just let me know on [Discord](https://discordid.netlify.app/?id=296302114794373121) or send an email with your thoughts to: [hello@shiruvaaa.net](mailto:admin@shiruvaaa.net?subject=Wiki-Feedback).
+> If you like what you are reading and want something published here (or you want to write it yourself), just let me know on [Discord](https://discordid.netlify.app/?id=296302114794373121), comment down below or send an email with your thoughts to: [hello@shiruvaaa.net](mailto:admin@shiruvaaa.net?subject=Wiki-Feedback).
-With an account, you'll be able to contribute and place comments! (づ￣ 3￣)づ {.is-success}
+With an account, you'll be able to contribute and place personal comments! (づ￣ 3￣)づ (comment system is available for people who don't want a dedicated account).
+{.is-success}